 From Cabo da Roca

 If you arrive by bus, the easiest path is the Cabo da Roca to the Praia da Ursa trailhead.
-From Cabo da Roca lighthouse, you follow any coastal path north.
+From Cabo da Roca lighthouse, you follow a coastal path north.
 Midway through your journey, you’ll see Praia da Aroeira below, which is pretty challenging to reach, and the path down is very steep.

 Keep going until you hit the main trail to Ursa Beach.
 There are many small trails to follow, but ultimately, you’ll reach the beach.